savagewebdev/frontend-nanodegree-feedreader/README.md

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+## Downloading

+Robin's RSS Feed Reader project can be downloaded or cloned from the the github site located at [RSS Feed Reader](https://github.com/savagewebdev/frontend-nanodegree-feedreader).
+Once it has been downloaded or cloned, proceed to open up the index file in your browser to start the RSS application.
+The file should be located in the respective download or cloned folder.

 ## Running the RSS Feed Reader